Luckett, Cornwall

 In the 12th century, Luckett became part of a royal deer park called Kerrybullock, until it was disparked by Henry VIII in the early 16th century.

 South of the hamlet is Greenscoombe Wood, Luckett SSSI (Site of Special Scientific Interest), noted for its biological interest.
+All of the land designated as Greenscoombe Wood, Luckett SSSI is owned by the Duchy of Cornwall.